-With each year, it feels as though cell phones get more and more advanced, packing in features such as touch screens, face detection, and cameras that can put a DSLR to shame.
+With each year, it feels as though cell phones get more and more advanced, packing in features like touch screens, face detection, and cameras that can put a DSLR to shame.
 While I appreciate having the power of a computer in my pocket, I recognize that not everyone needs this.
 That’s where Lively comes in.

 Since 2005, Lively has been bridging the gap between cell phones and older adults.
-In this review, I’ll be taking a closer look at one of their basic models, the Lively Flip.
+In this review, I’ll be taking a closer look at one of their basic models, the Jitterbug Flip2.
 This phone, while simplistic in design, packs in some advanced care features that make it perfect for the older set.
 But is it the right phone for you or your loved one?
 Let’s dive in.

 What I Didn’t Like

 No Family Plans: Currently, Lively does not offer shared plans for their cell service, meaning that if I wanted to purchase additional devices, I would have to also purchase a separate plan, something that could be a drawback for families and couples.

 Overage Charges: Unlike some cellular providers, such as Consumer Cellular, who automatically upgrade your service plan in the event of an overage, Lively charges an additional fee for each minute, message, or megabyte used.
 These fees, while small, can quickly add up.
 If you want to learn more, read my full comparison of Lively vs. Consumer Cellular.

 The Jitterbug Flip2 can be purchased over the phone, through Lively’s website, or at many brick and mortar stores such as Best Buy and Walgreens.
 I decided to purchase my phone directly from Lively’s website.
 There, I was able to choose the color of my phone (either graphite or red), select my service plans, and check out some additional features.